ZSKYC/HelioX20/Quickstart/MonitorHDMI.md

 A standard monitor or TV supporting at least 640x480 resolution is required.
 Interlaced operation is not currently supported.
 The maximum resolutions currently supported are 1920x1080p or 1920x1200p.

-The image resolution of monitor shold be bigger than what you set for X20 Board(720P default).
+The image resolution of monitor should be bigger than what you set for X20 Board(720P default).

 ## HDMI